Itzalive/ensek-tech-test/README.md

 - A SQL server container will be created with a database persisted to a volume.
 - The DB Creator tool will be started which will migrate the database and seed the initial Account entries.

+## Review Feedback

+1. **Validation Rule Structure**

+    The method that iterates over all validation rules in IMeterReadingService could be abstracted into its own interface or service, such as I...Validator.
+Existing rules could then implement a more specific I...ValidatorRule interface for better separation of concerns and extensibility.

+2. **Validation Rule Extensibility**

+    While the validation framework is designed to be extensible, only one rule currently exists.
+This might be a case of YAGNI (You Aren’t Gonna Need It).
+Additionally, the use of an asynchronous interface for extensibility may be premature; although, a ValueTask should be as light weight as possible.
+A discussion with the product team could help clarify the expected future direction.

+3. **Value Parsing Logic**

+    The value parsing method is currently the only logic residing on the model.
+It was decided to be placed on the model for maximum reusability.
+It might be more appropriate to move this to the parser service to consolidate all parsing logic in one place.

+3. **End-to-End Testing**

+    Adding E2E tests using Docker Compose with a real SQL database is possible and would be beneficial.
+This would provide more accurate test coverage compared to the current SQLite-based tests.

+4. **Database Creator Utility**

+    There’s potential to evolve the database creator into a more general-purpose, verb-based command-line utility.
+This could improve flexibility and usability for future use cases.